salilab/imp/doc/developer_guide.md

 Below are a suggestions prompted by bugs found in code submitted to IMP.

-- Never use '`using` `namespace'` outside of a function; instead explicitly provide the namespace.
+- Never use '`using namespace`' outside of a function; instead explicitly provide the namespace.
 (This avoids namespace pollution, and removes any ambiguity.)

 - Never use the preprocessor to define constants.
 Use `const` variables instead.
 Preprocessor symbols don't have scope or type and so can have unexpected effects.

-- Don't expect IMP::base::Object::get_name() names to be unique, they are there for human viewing.
+- Don't expect IMP::base::Object::get_name() names to be unique; they are there for human viewing.
 If you need a unique identifier associated with an object or non-geometric value, just use the object or value itself.

-- Pass other objects by value or by `const` & (if the object is large) and store copies of them.
+- Pass other objects by value or by `const &` (if the object is large) and store copies of them.

 - Never expose member variables in an object which has